vetelko/termbar/readme.md

 You can replace all those conkys, bars, panels, ..  etc.  with (shell) script running in terminal window.

-This simple example is for cwm window manager in OpenBSD.
+The following image is showing termbar with current time updated every second, running in cwm on OpenBSD.

 ![termbar running in cwm](./shot_08:45:45.png?raw=true)